4th Canadian Mounted Rifles - War Diaries - 1916

 Divisional Commander, Major General.
 Mercer, with A.D.C.
 Captain L. E. Gooderham, Brigadier General Williams and Brigade Orderly Officer, Capt.
 Fraser, were making a visit to the front line, with Lt.Col.
 Ussher.
 Around 8am the enemy commenced a very heavy and unprecedented bombardment.
 A shell landed opposite the visiting party, deafening General Mercer and Lt.
 Gooderham, and slightly wounding Brig Gen. Williams.
 The intense bombardment kept up for 5 hours without cessation, with three mines being sprung about 1pm on the Battalion front.
 Major General.
 Mercer was further injured and died in the subsequent evacuation, whilst Brig Gen. Williams and Lt.Col.
 Ussher were taken prisoner.
 The trenches were tilled flat by the rain of steel and high losses, some 71 wounded made it back, 91 killed in total in addition to the final figure of 350 taken POW (13 of whom subsequently died after being taken captive), meant there was little (albeit ferocious) resistance against the advancing Wüttemberg troops.
 The enemy had gained some 300 to 700 yards (275 to 640 metres) along a varied front, but subsequently failed to consolidate their gains.

-The details of the wider picture on what turned into a much longer engagement (some 14 days in all) can be read about through the extensively detailed "Battle for Mount Sorrel" page on Chris Baker's excellent www.1914-1918.net website.
+The specific details of the wider picture on what turned into a much longer engagement (some 14 days in all) will be added here in due course.